Team Services | TFS 2015 | Visual Studio 2015 | Visual Studio 2013

 You must be one of the Contributors for your team project.
 See Team Foundation Server default groups, permissions, and roles.

-View a changeset
+Find a changeset by ID

 In Source Control Explorer, press Ctrl + G.